satamame/sphinx-vb-domain/README.md

 ### Autodoc

-To creade document from VB document comments, following config is needed.
+To create document from VB document comments, following config is needed.

 ```python
 # conf.py